DmitriDerevjanko/SecureVault/README.md

   "AllowedHosts": "*"
 }
 Frontend Configuration
-The runtime-config.json file should be located in the public/config/ directory and contain the API URL:

-json
-Copy code
+Place a runtime-config.json in public/config/:

 {
   "API_URL": "https://localhost:7150/api/"
 }
 Running the Application
 Development
-Backend
-Navigate to Backend Directory:
+Backend:

 cd Backend
-Apply Migrations and Run the Application:

 dotnet ef database update
 dotnet run
-Frontend
-Navigate to Frontend Directory:
+Frontend:

 cd Frontend
-Run the Development Server:

 npm run dev
 # or
 pnpm run dev
 Production
-The application is containerized for production environments.
-Use Docker Compose or separate docker build and docker run commands to deploy the containers.
+Use Docker Compose or separate Docker build and run commands to start the production containers.

 Deployment
-Deployment is automated using GitLab CI/CD with the following stages:
+Deployment is automated via GitLab CI/CD with the following stages:

-Build Backend and Frontend:

-Utilizes docker:24.0.7-alpine3.18 images.
+Build:
-Builds Docker images for both backend and frontend.
+Builds Docker images for backend and frontend and pushes them to ECR.
-Pushes images to AWS ECR.
-Deploy:

-Manual deployment stage.
-Connects to the server via SSH.
+Deploy (Manual Stage):
-Updates Docker Compose on the server and starts the containers.
+Connects to the server over SSH, updates docker-compose configuration, and starts containers.

-GitLab CI/CD Configuration
-The .gitlab-ci.yml file includes stages for building and deploying the application.
-Ensure that the following environment variables are set in GitLab:
+Ensure the following environment variables are set in GitLab:

 DOCKER_REGISTRY
 DOMAIN